imahasan/NTNU/TDT4250 Advanced Software Design/final-project/README.md

 You can then import one or several generated files in your calendar application.

 ### Scheduling Requirements Textual Syntax
-#### Contributions:
-- Rémi Bernard - 100%
-- Md Anwarul Hasan - Tried to generate this on a windows PC but things did not generate properly.

 #### Comments:
 The projects corresponding to the Scheduling Requirements Textual Syntax are:<br>